The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/scholar-top.md

 #### Cosmo Dive 1

-* Preshield can be done when the second auto-attack occurs after Cosmo Memory
+* Pre-shield can be done when the second auto-attack occurs after Cosmo Memory
 * Seraph can be used to cover both this and the first hits of Wave Cannon 1, and will then be back for Cosmo Meteor.
 The easiest way to time this is to Summon Seraph when Cosmo Dive begins casting and use the first charge immediately.
 Use the second charge when the second autoattack after Dive occurs

 #### Wave Cannon 1